Classification Utility, Fairness, and Compactness via Tunable Information Bottleneck and R\'enyi Measures: Experiments

-We model the approximation of the representation's marginal as a $d$-dimensional spherical Gaussian, $Q_Z = \mathcal{N}(Z|\underbar{0},\gamma^2I_d)$ and calculate the R\'{e}nyi divergence in \eqref{final-loss} between the multivariate Gaussians $P_{Z|X}$ and $Q_Z$ using \eqref{eq:renyiDivergence}.
+We model the approximation of the representation's marginal as a $d$-dimensional spherical Gaussian, $Q_Z = \mathcal{N}(Z|\underbar{0},\gamma^2I_d).$ We calculate the R\'{e}nyi divergence in \eqref{final-loss} between the multivariate Gaussians $P_{Z|X}$ and $Q_Z$ using \eqref{eq:renyiDivergence} and calculate the \Renyi cross-entropy using (\ref{eq:renyiCrossEntropy}).
 For all experiments, we use a value of $\gamma = 1$.
-For $\alpha <1$, by \eqref{eq:condition} there is no restriction on the values of $\sigma_\text{enc}^2$ so we let them be any positive number, while for $\alpha > 1$ we add an additional sigmoid function to the encoder to limit outputs such that all values of $\sigma_\text{enc}^2$ are $< 1$.
-Finally, as we only use binary values for $Y$, we model $Q_{Y|Z}$ with Bernoulli distributions, $Q_{Y|Z} =$ Bernoulli($Y;f(Z)$) and $Q_{Y|Z,S} =$ Bernoulli($Y;g(Z,S)$) where $f$ and $g$ are auxillary fully connected networks.
+We add an additional sigmoid function to the encoder, limiting outputs such that all values of $\sigma_\text{enc}^2$ are $< 1$, ensuring the conditions in (\ref{eq:condition}), (\ref{eq:condition2}) and Footnote~\ref{add-cond} are satisfied.